aparaselli/Food.com-Rating-Analysis/README.md

    For our question, we needed the calories information stored in the first value of the list in `nutrition`.
 We decided to extract each value in the list and create columns for each one: `calories`, `total_fat`, `sugar`, `sodium`, `protein`, `saturated_fat`, `carbohydrates`.
 We also turned the type from strings to floats because after step 3 of cleaning we stored it as strings in a list.
 5. **Replaced 0 minutes with NaN:**
    We discovered that there were 3 instances of 0 minute values for minutes cooking, which seemed not plausible.
 There must be some time needed to make a recipe, so we replaced all the 0 minute values with NaN.
+6. **Dropped duplicate recipes:**
+   We removed all the duplicate recipe ids from the dataframe as we only were taking into account the calories of a specific recipe and its average rating.
+Our initial left merge made the recipe appear multiple times for every time a user rated it.

+Our cleaned DataFrame has 83782 rows and 5 columns: `id`, `minutes`, `calories`, `protein`, `avg_rating`.
+The first 5 rows are shown in this DataFrame below:

+`print(merge_avg.head().to_markdown(index=False))`

 ## Assessment of Missingness